 To begin my meditation practice, I sat in a folding chair at my meditation table on the screened-in porch attached to my apartment.
 I set the meditation app timer for 60 minutes and took my mala beads in my hands.
 I had a feeling it would be challenging to focus on my breath cycle alone, so I decided to use a mantra (repeated word) to help me gain focus quickly.
 I heard the first ring of the timer gong.
 On every in-breath, I silently said, “still” and on every out-breath I silently said, “ness.”
 And with every “still-ness” cycle, my fingers grapsed the next bead on the mala string.
 Still-ness.
 Still-ness.
 I would invite my active mind to come to a state of stillness.

 About ten minutes passed and I noticed a gradual slowing of my breath.
 My shoulders fell away from my ears.
 Still-ness.
 Still-ness.
 Yes.
 I felt grateful for the calmer state I was sure would emerge over the hour.
 This is exactly what I needed.
 But just as I noticed some serenity happening, just as I started to relax, I heard a loud, abrasive, whirring “RRRRRR!!!!!” coming from somewhere nearby, followed immediately by deep sounds of motors and high-pitched clanking metal.
 WRRRRRR!!!
 WHIRRRRRRR!!!
 REEETTT!!!
 REEETTT!!!
 I was jolted out of my bliss.
 “The landscapers are here?”
 I said aloud, incredulous.
 “Today?”
 They usually come on a different day.
 WRRRRRR!!!!
 REEETTT!!!
 REEETTT!!!
 The machines seemed to reply, “Yes!
 We are here!
 We are here!
 Don’t we sound loud and powerful?
-We have asserted ourselves into your blissful meditation, young lady, because we can!
-Ha!
-Ha!
-Ha!”
-I sighed, “Crap.”
+We have asserted ourselves into your blissful meditation!”
+I sighed.
 I felt my shoulders stiffen and my chest tighten.

 During the group discussion at the end of the meditation, I experienced a change in perception about the ringing phone.
 First, I felt compassion for the person who forgot to turn off their ringer.
 I’ve done that before, as I’m sure we all have, and if that had been me I would have felt a bit embarrassed.
 Second, it occurred to me that perhaps the ringing was not a distraction from my practice, after all, but rather was the practice, or at least a part of it, maybe even an important part.
-The phone ringing during a silent meditation is like life, in a way: We’re moving along on our path, relatively peacefully one hopes, we’ve got a good predictable flow going, we think we know what to expect around the next bend, and then, “Boop-boop-boop!” something happens that we don’t expect.
+The phone ringing during a silent meditation is like life, in a way: We’re moving along on our path, we think we know what to expect around the next bend, and then, “Boop-boop-boop!” something happens that we don’t expect.
 There’s some kind of an interruption to our life flow.
 A distraction.
 A plot twist.
 We’re catapulted into a different energy space and we may or may not like it.
 If we like it, great!
 But if we don’t, then what?
 How do we handle it?